Key points

 Amaysim PAYG Plans

-Amaysim is a popular prepaid phone plan provider, and offers one simple plan as its PAYG option.
-Operating on the Optus 4G Network, Amaysim has one $10 SIM available with a 365-day expiry period.
-This plan includes $10 credit and you can recharge as you see fit, with rates going pretty cheaply:
+Amaysim is a popular prepaid phone plan provider, and offers one simple PAYG plan.
+Operating on the Optus 4G network, Amaysim has one $10 SIM available with a 365-day expiry period.
+This plan includes $10 credit and you can recharge as you see fit, with rates as follows:

 Basic As You Go